Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/8.png)

-9. Number of customers holding different membership types in descending order
+**9. Number of customers holding different membership types in descending order**

 Relevancy: This allows the managers to see the most popular membership options and make decisions based on the numerical distribution.